 How much does an Iqama cost?

 Companies need to renew the Iqamas for their foreign employees every year.
 This process involves the payment of a set fee.
-This fee is typically relatively low for small and mid-sized businesses but larger companies may need to pay upwards of SAR 8,400 a year.
+This fee is typically relatively low for small and mid-sized businesses (around SAR 600) but larger companies may need to pay upwards of SAR 9,600 a year, especially if they have over 50% of foreigners in their workforce.
 Plus, if you take into account the renewal and health insurance fees, total expenses can go over SAR 10,000 annually.
-Additionally, if the company in question has fewer Saudi workers than required, they may end up paying more in annual Iqama renewal fees.

 Good to know: